MeharKaurAhuja/Log_Analysis/README.md

 article at the top.

 Example:
--"Princess Shellfish Marries Prince Handsome" — 1201 views -"Baltimore Ravens Defeat Rhode Island Shoggoths" — 915 views -"Political Scandal Ends In Political Scandal" — 553 views
+- "Princess Shellfish Marries Prince Handsome" — 1201 views
+- "Baltimore Ravens Defeat Rhode Island Shoggoths" — 915 views
+- "Political Scandal Ends In Political Scandal" — 553 views

 2. **Who are the most popular article authors of all time?** That is, when you sum up all of the articles each author has written, which authors get the most page views?